Join us in our 379-acre outdoor classroom as we explore and learn about the natural world, ask questions, and make connections.

-Each season includes five classes, which are divided into two science units and a learning quest.
+Each session includes five classes, which are divided into two science units and a learning quest.
 Each science unit is covered over two consecutive classes to allow for in-depth study.
-The learning quest will take place during the last class of each season, followed by an optional family celebration.
+The learning quest will take place during the last class of each session.

-Each season includes five classes that are focused on a science theme to allow for in-depth study.
+Each session includes five classes that are focused on a science theme to allow for in-depth study.
 Students will read a book that correlates to each session’s topic and discuss questions about these books in class.
 Students will keep a journal from a nature spot near home, and discuss observed seasonal changes of this area in class.
-There will be an optional family celebration following the last class of each season.

 Taxonomy of Insects

 September 17th – November 12th